FC Barcelona 6–1 Paris Saint-Germain FC: Post-match

 Paris Saint-Germain's collapse was called a "nightmare" and a "humiliation" in the days following the match.
-The eruption of celebrations provoked a micro-earthquake in the Catalan city.
+The celebrations from Barcelona fans were described as a "micro earthquake".

 Subsequent analyses suggested that Paris Saint-Germain would have won on aggregate had the VAR system been in use.
 The refereeing of this match was criticized by the international press, in particular by some German dailies such as Der Tagesspiegel.
 There was speculation that the referee, Deniz Aytekin, could be demoted from his status by the governing body due to some of the decisions he made during the match, particularly the award of Barcelona's second penalty, and for not awarding a penalty to PSG and a red card for Mascherano.
 After the match, PSG lodged a complaint for ten refereeing errors with UEFA, which, without suspending him, de facto dismissed Deniz Aytekin from the major European posters, entrusting him with only a few minor group matches in the UEFA Champions League the following two seasons.

 Two months after the match, Paris Saint-Germain finished second in the French league behind AS Monaco, at the end of a disappointing season (no wins in either the first or second legs against their direct rivals in the standings, Monaco and Nice, against whom PSG conceded a draw at home and two 3–1 defeats away).
 Since the club was bought by Qatar Sports Investments, this is the second time that PSG has failed to win the competition (after Montpellier in the 2011–2012 season).
 However, it did win both national cups, the Coupe de la Ligue and the Coupe de France.

 In the quarter-finals, Barcelona again suffered a heavy defeat in the first leg of the tie away from home, this time losing 3–0 to Juventus.
 However, they were unable to repeat their performance of the previous round and were eliminated after drawing 0–0 in the return leg.
 Barcelona also finished second in their league.
 Defending Champions League holders Real Madrid retained their title in Europe's most prestigious club competition and also won the Spanish league.

 Neymar moved to Paris Saint-Germain after PSG triggered his €222 million release clause.

 One of the tie's main protagonists, Brazilian forward Neymar, was at the centre of a different matter involving the two clubs in August 2017 when he moved from Barcelona to Paris Saint-Germain for a world record transfer fee.

 In October 2022, PSG's striker Edinson Cavani declared to Spanish sports website Relevo that he was so affected by the defeat that he needed psychological therapy to overcome the shock.